Shwetankrok/Amazon-Fine-Food-Reviews/README.md

 Contains Sqlite file where food reviews of Amazon from 1999 to 2012 are there.

-<br> Due to file size issue I can't upload sqlite file here but can download the file <br>
+<br> Due to file size issue I can't upload sqlite file here but you can download the file <br>
 <br> Link to download the data and Sqlite file </br>
 https://www.kaggle.com/snap/amazon-fine-food-reviews/kernels